 Changes in Net Working Capital = (Current Assets of Current Year – Current Liabilities of Current Year) – (Current Assets of Previous Year – Current Liabilities of Previous Year)

-About the Changes in Net Working Capital Calculator / Features
+Changes in Net Working Calculator

-How to Calculate using Calculator
+How to Calculate using Calculator?

 Simply insert the following details into the calculator, which will provide the result by pressing the calculate button.

-These values can be obtained from the balance sheet of the current period.
+Current Assets & Liabilities of the Current Period – These values can be obtained from the balance sheet of the current period.

-The values of current assets and current liabilities of the previous period can be obtained from the previous year’s balance sheet.
+Current Assets & Liabilities of the Previous Period – The values of current assets and current liabilities of the previous period can be obtained from the previous year’s balance sheet.
 This can be made available from the current year’s balance sheet because usually, as per the standard format, details of the current and previous year are given simultaneously in the same balance sheet.